Pylons/pyramid_cookbook/files.rst

 The second part is handling the file upload in your view callable (above, assumed to answer on ``/store_mp3_view``).
-The uploaded file is added to the request object as a ``cgi.FieldStorage`` object accessible through the ``request.params`` multidict.
+The uploaded file is added to the request object as a ``cgi.FieldStorage`` object accessible through the ``request.POST`` multidict.
 The two properties we're interested in are the ``file`` and ``filename`` and we'll use those to write the file to disk.

 .. code-block:: python